slaclab/trace/docs/io.md

 Trace will not save new files in the Java-based Archive Viewer's format, only as `.trc` files.

-Files can be converted en masse from the StripTool file format to Trace's formate using the [CLI file converter tool](file_conversion.md).
+Files can be converted en masse from the StripTool file format to Trace's formate using the file converter tool.

 ### Note About Colors